ProNextJS/declarative-routing/docs/nextjs.md

 # Why is `makeRoute` copied into the `@/routes` directory?

 You **own** this routing system once you install it.
 And we anticipate as part of that ownership you'll want to customize the routing system.
 That's why we create a `makeRoute.tsx` file in the `@routes` module.
-This file is a copy of the `makeRoute.tsx` file from the `declarative-routes` package.
+This file is a copy of the `makeRoute.tsx` file from the `declarative-routing` package.
 You can modify this file to change the behavior of the routing system.

 For example, you might want to change the way `GET`, `POST`, `PUT`, and `DELETE` are handled.
 Or you might want to change the way the `Link` component works.
 You can do all of that by modifying the `makeRoute.tsx` file.

-We do **NOT** recommend changing the parameters of `makeRoute`, `makeGetRoute`, `makePostRoute`, `makePutRoute`, or `makeDeleteRoute` functions because that would cause incompatiblity with the `build` command of `declarative-routes`.
+We do **NOT** recommend changing the parameters of `makeRoute`, `makeGetRoute`, `makePostRoute`, `makePutRoute`, or `makeDeleteRoute` functions because that would cause incompatiblity with the `build` command of `declarative-routing`.